 The first step to trimming a cockapoo’s face is to start with the crown area of their head.
 As mentioned above, you want to keep this at a medium length.
 Roughly, the hair should be slightly shorter than a matchstick.

-Start by lightly combing the this section, letting the hair fall naturally in its growing direction.
+Before starting, make sure your cockapoo is properly bathed and dry.
+Then, start by lightly combing the this section, letting the hair fall naturally in its growing direction.

 Then, just like a hairdresser, pull up the hair between your fingers in one hand, a snip using the other.

 To prevent obvious cutting lines, try to make smaller snips at a 45 degree angle.
 This will give the hair a more even, natural look.

 To stop your cockapoo from moving, it’s a good idea to hold their hair firmly (but not so you’re pulling).

 If (and it’s a big if!) you want to get creative, you can leave this section longer if their fur is really curly.
 This will result in achieving a poofy, poodle-like look.

 This is the most delicate area to trim on your cockapoo’s face, so be careful!